williain/multitools/doc/guide.rst

     s.supervise( prntHandler=myPrntHandler )

-Add this to the previous code example (replacing the supervisor() call with this one), and this now prints 'CAUGHT Result 7006652'.
+Add this to the previous code example (replacing the supervisor() call with this one), and this now prints 'CAUGHT Result: 7006652'.

 This mechanism could be used for a simplified form of debug logging, or progress logging.